Technical Literacy, Digital Etiquette Are Essential to Teaching Telehealth in Pharmacy Schools

-Presenter Tricia Gangoo-Dookham, PharmD, a clinical assistant professor at the Nova Southeastern University College of Pharmacy, reviewed several other skills that students must know in order to effectively communicate via telehealth.
+Presenter Tricia Gangoo-Dookhan, PharmD, a clinical assistant professor at the Nova Southeastern University College of Pharmacy, reviewed several other skills that students must know in order to effectively communicate via telehealth.
 These include digital etiquette, virtual communication skills, HIPAA compliance, and emergency care or triage via telehealth.

 Expectations on digital health should be established early when preparing students for an experiential setting.
 Unlike in-person visits, students should ensure that their cameras are turned on, their lighting is good, and their background is clutter-free.
 These expectations can be set using modeling, discussions, vignettes, policies, simulation, and practice.

 Similarly, although patients may understand the necessary communication skills for in-person visits, virtual communication can differ.
-Students should have a greeting and closure prepared and can use a script if they find that helpful, Gangoo-Dookham said.
+Students should have a greeting and closure prepared and can use a script if they find that helpful, Gangoo-Dookhan said.
 They should also inform the patient that they are taking notes or looking up information if they are not making eye contact, so that the patient does not feel ignored or disrespected.

 Ensuring HIPAA compliance is also incredibly important when using telehealth.
 Students should verify privacy by using headphone or earbuds, removing listening devices from the room, and documenting all security measures taken.
-Gangoo-Dookham added that they should verify the privacy of their computer, whether by using an encrypted device borrowed from their institution or by using HIPAA-compliant software.
+Gangoo-Dookhan added that they should verify the privacy of their computer, whether by using an encrypted device borrowed from their institution or by using HIPAA-compliant software.

-Finally, Gangoo-Dookham said patients should verify the patient’s location and emergency contact information at the beginning of the call, in case emergency services are needed.
+Finally, Gangoo-Dookhan said patients should verify the patient’s location and emergency contact information at the beginning of the call, in case emergency services are needed.
 Helping students work through what-if scenarios can also ensure that they are prepared for unexpected changes during telehealth visits.

 All of this information can be overwhelming, so having pre-session preparation is essential, according to presenter Kylie Barnes, PharmD, BCPS, a clinical associate professor at the University of Missouri-Kansas City School of Pharmacy.
 Students can be encouraged to use a script if they find that helpful, and instructors can help them work through hypothetical scenarios in advance so that they feel prepared for any situation.